cloud-ark/kubeplus/postgres-crd-v2/README.rst

      - go run *.go -kubeconfig=$HOME/.kube/config

-   - Deploy the controller as a Deployment in the cluster
+   - Deploy the controller as a Deployment in the cluster using controller Docker image built locally

      - ./build-deploy-artifacts.sh

      - cd artifacts/deployment

      - kubectl create -f deployment.yaml

+   - Deploy the controller with Helm chart (here the controller Docker image is pulled from Docker hub

+     - helm install ./postgres-crd-v2-chart

 4) In another shell window register CRD definition for Postgres